 About Arthur Morgan

 I accidentally broke America.
-Together, we can fix it.
+Now I'm writing a book about how we can fix it.

 0